teresahanak/wikipedia-life-expectancy/README.md

 ## Other Credits
 The overall approach to coding in Python, analysis and modeling, and a majority of the plots (Notebooks 10, 11, 12, and 13, and Project Overview images above) are adapted from examples learned in [The University of Texas McCombs School of Business Post Graduate Program in Data Science and Business Analytics in partnership with Great Learning](https://www.mygreatlearning.com/ut-austin-data-science-business-analytics-program?&utm_source=google&utm_medium=search&utm_campaign=BA_Int_Search_Brand_Broad_US&adgroup_id=124131117771&campaign_id=12451747881&Keyword=ut%20austin%20data%20science&placement=&gclid=Cj0KCQjwteOaBhDuARIsADBqRegPrwBrU9zW94FIAU9pNhR1pKb_iM1R52yPuee33gKlc6Aa4O-YzmYaAhoKEALw_wcB).

-Git and GitHub implementation were acquired from Anna Skoulikari, through her Udemy course, [Git Learning Journey - Guide to Learn Git (Version Control)](https://www.udemy.com/share/102FUK3@gXOY8-8NIGjJAqOsTNhyO2n7DZU_PXlQaXytDb055i6wsiLN0PYjXXLc5CgsBGWE/).
+Git and GitHub implementation were acquired from Anna Skoulikari, through the Udemy course, [Git Learning Journey - Guide to Learn Git (Version Control)](https://www.udemy.com/share/102FUK3@gXOY8-8NIGjJAqOsTNhyO2n7DZU_PXlQaXytDb055i6wsiLN0PYjXXLc5CgsBGWE/).

-Review of Jupyter Notebooks for pull requests on GitHub was entirely dependent on ReviewNB, following Amit Rathi's Towards Data Science article, ["How to use Git / GitHub with Jupyter Notebook"](https://towardsdatascience.com/how-to-use-git-github-with-jupyter-notebook-7144d6577b44).
+Review of Jupyter Notebooks for pull requests on GitHub was entirely dependent on ReviewNB, following Amit Rathi's instructions in the Towards Data Science article, ["How to use Git / GitHub with Jupyter Notebook"](https://towardsdatascience.com/how-to-use-git-github-with-jupyter-notebook-7144d6577b44).

-Web scraping with Scrapy was learned from Frank Andrade, through his Udemy course, [Web Scraping in Python BeautifulSoup, Selenium & Scrapy 2022](https://www.udemy.com/share/1050RC3@OPQBrWla1wb5dcRcMS85QPUjfv5L0Oh_D2zoekwqDPKrFKWCzRD1NlqRzdEWUzNo/).
+Web scraping with Scrapy was learned from Frank Andrade, through the Udemy course, [Web Scraping in Python BeautifulSoup, Selenium & Scrapy 2022](https://www.udemy.com/share/1050RC3@OPQBrWla1wb5dcRcMS85QPUjfv5L0Oh_D2zoekwqDPKrFKWCzRD1NlqRzdEWUzNo/).

 Though not extensively used in this project, SQL implementation was acquired from Jose Portilla, through his Udemy course, [The Complete SQL Bootcamp 2022: Go from Zero to Hero](https://www.udemy.com/share/101Whk3@9gWCE0SdPuKlezaUcy_GNhWrQ8ZkhLvMl7_AjRoovgr6p8O6dJVtd5TGmF4OKBWb/).